Skip to content

 Mary Buckingham Lipsey was born in Atlanta, Georgia and raised in Fairfax County, Virginia.
 She received a B.A. in History and Sociology from Mary Washington College and a Masters in Middle School Education from Virginia Tech.
 In June 2003, Mary retired after teaching seventh grade American History for almost thirty years.

-Mary has been a volunteer docent for the American History Museum of the Smithsonian since 1980 and for the National Archives since 2004.
-She is a member of the Fairfax County History Commission.
+Mary was a volunteer docent at the Smithsonian’s National Museum of American History for forty years and at the National Archives for sixteen years.
+She was appointed to the Fairfax County History Commission and retired after sixteen years.
+Currently, she remains an advisor to the History Commission.
 Her interest in local history has found an outlet through writing articles and speaking to community groups.
 She became interested in aviation when her elementary school teacher wheeled a television into the classroom to watch astronaut Alan Shephard’s first flight.
 During her teaching career, Mary was frustrated by how little women’s history was included in the curriculum.
 Mary wrote the book Almost Forgotten Women: Yesterday’s Headliners to educate persons of all ages about the accomplishments of women from the past and illustrate the women’s struggle for equality.

 Mary’s published works: